LoopPerfect/buckaroo/README.md

 ## Why Buckaroo?

-Package managers like Yarn and Cargo have shown how productive developers can be when they can esaily integrate a large ecosystem of projects.
+Package managers like Yarn and Cargo have shown how productive developers can be when they can easily integrate a large ecosystem of projects.
 Buckaroo fills this gap for C++.

 C++ has unique requirements, so Buckaroo is a highly sophisticated piece of software.